Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 1 error was found with my CSS with the Jigsaw Validator but this is relating to the list of colors which is only there for ease when selecting colors

 ### Manual Testing
+I followed all of the links on the site to ensure that they went where they should.

 I checked the responsiveness of the website on Responsitor.
 It displays the site on different devices both landscape and portrait, which I found to be helpful.